- 25-minute, $35 taxi from the beach in South Beach

 - No physical spa, only in-room massage treatments

-Just steps from the Miracle Mile in affluent but low-key Coral Gables in central Miami, this 157-room Westin is mainly a business hotel located just five minutes away from the University of Miami.
-The stately neoclassical-style building hasn't always been a Westin.
-It was built in the early 20th century and served as the offices of George Merrick, the planner and intellectual founder of Coral Cables, until it became the headquarters of Florida National Bank.
+Just steps from the Miracle Mile in affluent but low-key Coral Gables in central Miami, this 157-room hotel is mainly a business hotel located just five minutes away from the University of Miami.
+The stately neoclassical-style building was built in the early 20th century and served as the offices of George Merrick, the planner and intellectual founder of Coral Cables, until it became the headquarters of Florida National Bank.
 Now the building is a mix of offices and retail space.

 It's mostly briefcases, wedding parties, and the occasional school dance or two at the hotel -- in other words, there's nothing going down worth leaking into the gossip columns like there is at South Beach's Delano or Fontainebleau.
 The walk-in entrance (no porters) from Ponce de Leon Boulevard is beautiful, a two-story rotunda with Corinthian columns and marble floors.
 But the building's main entrance on Aragon, where taxis drop you off, is really awkward.
 You either have to walk up a set of stairs, take the elevator, or schlep up the escalator to the lobby on the second floor, which makes you feel more like you're wading through an office building (which you are) rather than being welcomed to a hotel.
 But once you finally get up to the lobby, it feels a little less stiff than most briefcase-heavy hotels.
 In the check-in area, they offer free water infused with strawberries -- a nice touch for those parched and burned by the Florida sun like me.

-The Hyatt Regency is just two blocks away, and all things considered, is a slightly better hotel than the Westin, if only because it has a significantly nicer pool and a better gym.
-However, the Westin's location is two blocks closer to Miracle Mile's shopping and restaurants.
+The Hyatt Regency is just two blocks away, and all things considered, is a slightly better hotel than the Colonnade, if only because it has a significantly nicer pool and a better gym.
+However, the Colonnade's location is two blocks closer to Miracle Mile's shopping and restaurants.

 Consistently warm and efficient, like clockwork.